 Point 1: Building and Maintaining Motivation

 When a person makes the decision to enter detox and recovery, they do so with a motivation for change.
-The goal of this point in the 4-Point program is to focus on ways to motivate oneself in order to maintain sobriety.
-As they point out, the primary goals of all humans include survival, the avoidance of pain, and happiness.
+The goal of this step is to focus on ways to motivate oneself to maintain sobriety.

 Point 2: Coping with Urges